 In order to save battery energy, the transmitter enters power saving mode with slower data transmission rate if the tank pressure remains unchanged for more than five (5) minutes.
-The transmitter continues transmitting with the saved code when any pressure change is detected (e.g., the user presses the purge button on regulator or breathes from the regulator).
+The transmitter continues transmitting with the saved code when any pressure change is measured.